SLV.Global Peer Mentor Handbook

 If you need to take someone to the hospital please notify your Supervisor by text or phone call.
 Get a tuk tuk, but the ill individual needs to pay, not you.
 Never leave anyone alone in hospital and share responsibility with other Peer Mentors.
 For example, set up a rota with other Peer Mentors for 4hr shifts.

-The problems that should be reported to Supervisors or the Operations Manager:
+The problems that should be reported to Supervisors or Volunteer Support Manager:

 ● Reports that another volunteer/Peer Mentor is (more than once) behaving appropriately, being hungover (and not going to projects), not dressing appropriately, being rude.